-- Fair Use.
+- Fair use.
 A nonprofit organization posted a newspaper article about police discrimination on its website.
-The newspaper assigned its right in the article to a third party, Righthaven, who filed the lawsuit.
+The newspaper assigned its right in the article to a third party, Righthaven, which filed the lawsuit.
 Important factors.
 The court’s reasoning was influenced by the fact that Righthaven had acquired the copyright and was not in the newspaper business (it appeared to be in the “litigation business”).
 For that reason, the court reasoned that the nonprofit’s use was transformative because its purpose was to educate the public about immigration issues, whereas Righthaven had no such purpose for the article (because it was not in the news business).
 And also, because Righthaven was not in the news business, it could show no harm from the defendant’s dissemination of the article.
-Righthaven LL v.
-Jama, No 2:2010-cv-01322, 2011 WL 1541613 (D. Nev.
-April.
-22, 2011).
+Righthaven LLC v.
+JAMA, No. 2:2010-cv-01322, 2011 WL 1541613 (D. Nev., April 22, 2011).

 - Not a fair use.
-Entire publications of the Church of Scientology were posted on the Internet by several individuals without Church permission.
+Several individuals without church permission posted entire publications of the Church of Scientology on the Internet.
 Important factors: Fair use is intended to permit the borrowing of portions of a work, not complete works.
 (Religious Technology Center v.
-Lerma, 40 U.S.P.Q.
-2d 1569 (E.D.
-Va.
-1996).)
+Lerma, 40 U.S.P.Q.2d 1569 (E.D.
+Va., 1996).)

 - Not a fair use.
 Downloading songs is not a fair use.
 A woman was sued for copyright infringement for downloading 30 songs using peer-to-peer file sharing software.
 She argued that her activity was a fair use because she was downloading the songs to determine if she wanted to later buy them.
 Important factors: Since numerous sites, such as iTunes, permit listeners to sample and examine portions of songs without downloading, the court rejected this “sampling” defense.
 (BMG Music v.
 Gonzalez, 430 F.3d 888 (7th Cir.
 2005).)